Hualien Entry Requirements

 Immigration Authority

-National Immigration Agency (NIA) of the Republic of China (Taiwan)
+National Immigration Agency of Taiwan

 Emergency